Furmanus/Arena-RL/features.md

 - chasms working correctly
 - rework of monster AI (if hostile gets out of monsters FOV, monster should go to its last known position)
-- bug with stun status (evHandlers is undefined status.js 172:13)
+- bug with stun status (evHandlers is undefined status.js 172:13, most likely circular dependency somewhere)

 Things to do later (after 0.1)